 Split command with preview shown of split location just outside the T-Rex layers.

 When using the Split command for T-Rex blocks via the T-Rex Layer selection for Split Type, the panel, shown below, changes

 slightly.
-Now the fronts in for the original T-Rex walls must be selected rather than domains.
-The Distance field is replaced with a
+Now the fronts for the original T-Rex walls must be selected rather than domains.
+The Distance field is replaced with a T-Rex Layer

-T-Rex Layer Number field, and that field is automatically populated with the total layer count for the selected fronts.
-So basically the split
+Number field, and that field is automatically populated with the total layer count for the selected fronts.
+So basically the split location defaults to

 Using the T-Rex Layer Split Type for a T-Rex block.